 - Fines up to 20,000,000 EUR, or 4% of a company’s worldwide annual revenue

 - Potential payments for damages to the victims of any data breach resulting from non-compliance

 - Reprimands and other official reputation-damaging statements

 - Additional penalties from the specific nation in which non-compliance occurred

 Penalties for non-compliance will be determined by a supervisory authority and will reflect the circumstances in which non-compliance occurred, with intentional offenses being more harshly penalized than accidental incidences.

-Though it is unlikely that accidental non-compliance would result in the maximum fine, the best way to avoid penalties is to be proactive and vigilant with regards to compliance.
-The GDPR is retroactive, meaning that on May 25, companies and organizations are liable for compliance with all of the private data they have on EU citizens, regardless of when it was acquired.
+Though it is unlikely that accidental non-compliance would result in the maximum fine, the best way to avoid penalties is to be proactive and vigilant with regard to compliance.
+The GDPR is retroactive, meaning that companies and organizations are liable for compliance with all of the private data they have on EU citizens, regardless of when it was acquired.
 CATS Software recently released an infographic, covering four best practices to implement ahead of the GDPR.

 Infographic courtesy of CATS Software, Inc.

 The GDPR isn’t just a law, it’s a response.

 GDPR brings about an inconvenient but necessary change in the way we store personal data.
 According to the Breach Level Index, there were more than 1,700 known data breaches worldwide in 2017, the vast majority of which (92%) were the result of a “malicious outsider.”
 The GDPR was created as a response to the continuous problem of data security.
 It is an attempt to learn from the Equifax, eBay, Target, and countless other data breaches and prevent similar incidents from occurring in the EU.